 “Maybe not intentionally, but I do think it’s likely that, even inadvertently, you received more from them than just their words,” Doil answered.
 “It’s at least something to be aware of, going into these negotiations.”

 Before Kiluron could reply, the dragons appeared.
-There were a dozen of them, arrowing towards the hilltop in an aerial ellipsoid, and even from a distance Kiluron thought he could recognize the distinctive forms of the three dragons who had landed before Merolate’s gates.
-He half expected them to arrive in a moment, they already appeared so large, but as they grew larger and alrger he was forced to remind himself just how enormous the creatures were.
-With Doil’s warnings fresh in his mind, some of the initial, instinctive fear he had felt returned, but he pushed it down.
-Then the dragons were landing on the opposite side of the hilltop, their huge wings blowing up grass leaves and even stones as their claws dug into the soil to halt them and their tails lashed the air behind them for balance.
+A dozen of them arrowed towards the hilltop in an aerial ellipsoid, and even from a distance Kiluron thought he could recognize the distinctive forms of the three dragons who had landed before Merolate’s gates.
+He half expected them to arrive in a moment, they already appeared so large, but as they grew larger and larger he was forced to remind himself just how enormous the creatures were.
+With Doil’s warnings fresh in his mind, some of the initial, instinctive fear he felt returned, but he pushed it down.
+Then the dragons were landing on the opposite side of the hilltop, their huge wings blowing up grass, leaves, and even stones as their claws dug into the soil to halt them and their tails lashed the air behind them for balance.